Impact Play: Spanking, Whipping And Flogging For Beginners

 They can also provide gentle impact if you choose.
-For this, hold the flogger with the tails pointing towards the floor, and flick your wrist towards your partners bumcheeks.
-How close you hold the flogger to your partner's skin will alter the sensation, so experiment to find out what they like best.
+For this, hold the flogger with the tails pointing towards the floor, and flick your wrist towards your partner's butt cheeks.

 As with all impact play, always agree upon a safe word before play, and use it if you want play to stop.

-Remember, spanking is the (enjoyable) activity of one partner hitting another.
-Outside of the bedroom this would be completley unacceptable and, although super-arousing and exciting in the moment, can leave one or both of you feeling uncertain after the fun is over.
+Remember, impact play is the (enjoyable and consensual) activity of one partner hitting another.
+Outside of the bedroom, this would be completely unacceptable and, although super-arousing and exciting in the moment, it can leave one or both of you feeling uncertain after the fun is over.

 Known as 'sub-drop', sometimes the submissive partner can feel a wash of sadness when playtime has finished and the endorphins have worn off.

-Additionally, with spanking, some physical aftercare is good too.
-Some spanking can be quite testing on the skin, so it's always a good idea to soothe the area afterwards with a cooling, nourishing lotion, a cool pack or after-spanking cream.
+Additionally, some physical aftercare is good, too.
+Impact play can be quite testing on the skin, so it's always a good idea to soothe the area afterwards with a cooling, nourishing lotion, a cool pack or after-spanking cream.
 Some after-spanking creams also contain arnica to help reduce bruising.

 Want to find out more?